Bochum: The Nazi era and World War II

 During the Holocaust, in 1942–1943, local Jews were deported to German-occupied Czechoslovakia, Latvia and Poland.

 Bochum was first bombed heavily in May and June 1943.
 On 13 May 1943, the city hall was hit, destroying the top floor, and leaving the next two floors in flames.
 On 4 November 1944, in an attack involving 700 British bombers, the steel plant, Bochumer Verein, was hit.
 One of the largest steel plants in Germany, more than 10,000 high-explosive and 130,000 incendiary bombs were stored there, setting off a conflagration that destroyed the surrounding neighbourhoods.
 An aerial photo shows the devastation.

 The town centre of Bochum was a strategic target during the Oil Campaign.
 In 150 air raids on Bochum, over 1,300 bombs were dropped on Bochum and Gelsenkirchen.
 By the end of the war, 38% of Bochum had been destroyed.
 70,000 citizens were homeless and at least 4,095 dead.
 Of Bochum's more than 90,000 homes, only 25,000 remained for the 170,000 citizens who survived the war, many by fleeing to other areas.
 Most of the remaining buildings were damaged, many with only one usable room.
 Only 1,000 houses in Bochum remained undamaged after the war.
 Only two of 122 schools remained unscathed; others were totally destroyed.
 Hunger was rampant.
 A resident of neighbouring Essen was quoted on 23 April 1945 as saying, "Today, I used up my last potato... it will be a difficult time till the new [autumn] potatoes are ready to be picked – if they're not stolen."

 The US army ground advance into Germany reached Bochum in April 1945.
 Encountering desultory resistance, the US 79th Infantry Division captured the city on 10 April 1945.

 After the war, Bochum was occupied by the British, who established two camps to house people displaced by the war.
 The majority of them were former Polish Zwangsarbeiter, forced labourers, many of them from the Bochumer Verein.

 Allied bombing destroyed 83% of the built up area of Bochum during World War II.
+Today around a third of Bochum consists of buildings from before World War II.
 More than sixty years after the war, bombs continue to be found in the region, usually by construction workers.
 One found in October 2008 in Bochum town centre led to the evacuation of 400 and involved hundreds of emergency workers.
 A month earlier, a buried bomb exploded in neighbouring Hattingen, injuring 17 people.